tparchman/F23_BIOL792/week3_unixIII/unixIII_primer.md

 The ampersand (&) will cause the job to run in the background, you will have the normal prompt back in your terminal window, and closing it will not affect the job.

-You can use `top` or `ps` to identify the process number of the `jot` job in oder to kill it.
+You can use `top` or `ps` or `pgrep` to identify the process number of the `jot` job in oder to kill it.
 You could more efficiently pipe the output from `ps aux` into a grep search for `jot` to return the PID of the job running in the background:

     $ ps aux | grep jot
+OR

+    $ pgrep -a jot
 After you identify the job id (e.g., 77654), you can kill it:

     $ kill 77564